-Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or harder to manage symptoms.
-If your goal is to improve IAQ and limit the existence of allergens in your home, choosing the correct AC filter is vital.
-Learn which air filter ratings are preferred for people living with allergies and tips for choosing11 the right AC filter.
+Many people experience allergies, and indoor air quality (IAQ) either makes it easier or more difficult to control symptoms.
+If your goal is to improve IAQ and limit the amount of allergens in your home, choosing the correct AC filter is imperative.
+Learn which air filter ratings are the most useful for people living with allergies and tips for identifying the right air conditioner filter.

 Allergens and Indoor Air Quality

-Allergens are elements that cause allergic reactions in affected individuals.
+Allergens are materials that trigger allergic reactions in affected individuals.
 Prevalent indoor allergens include:

 - Dust mites